abhi143u11/wordpress/wp-content/plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 4.17.58 =
+* Updated code for compatibility with WP 4.9.4 (latest release).
+* Fixed dashicons sizing in css.
+* Add ability to update registration email from within the plugin settings.
+* Cleaned up expired nonce tokens left behind from an older version.

 = 4.17.57 =
 * Updated code for compatibility with WP 4.9.3 (latest release).